Competencies

 Artificial intelligence to optimize your testing processes

 Which approach is better depends on the application and must be carefully assessed or systematically determined.
-Rule-based approaches, especially in measurement technology and image processing, are well suited to making decisions based on clear measurement features and rules.
-If the rules are not known or can only be systematically extracted from images with great effort, a machine learning process may be the better approach.
-Machine learning processes are typically used in image processing for difficult segmentation tasks, in character recognition (OCR / OCV), pattern and anomaly recognition, object and image recognition and image classification.
-In modern applications, both approaches are usually combined in a meaningful way.
+Rule-based approaches are well-suited, particularly in metrology and image processing, for making decisions based on clear measurement characteristics and rules.
+If the rules are unknown or can only be systematically extracted from images with considerable effort, a machine learning method may be the better approach.
+Machine learning methods are typically used in image processing for difficult segmentation tasks, optical character recognition (OCR/OCV), pattern and anomaly detection, object and image recognition, and image classification.
+In modern applications, both approaches are usually combined effectively.

 Artificial intelligence to optimize your testing processes

-Modern AI applications are based almost exclusively on deep artificial neural networks (ANN).
-The special thing about the networks is that they can also perform complex tasks and manual feature extraction can be completely dispensed with.
-An ANN is therefore able to independently perform complex tasks.
+Modern AI applications are almost exclusively based on deep artificial neural networks (ANNs).
+The special feature of these networks is their ability to perform complex tasks, completely eliminating the need for manual feature extraction.
+An ANN is therefore capable of independently fulfilling complex tasks.

-• Deep learning is a branch of machine learning
+• Deep learning is a subfield of machine learning

-• DL methods are based on artificial neural networks with several intermediate layers
+• DL methods are based on artificial neural networks with multiple intermediate layers

 Artificial intelligence to optimize your testing processes